Lewis Alessandra

-Lewis Peter Alessandra (born 8 February 1989) is an English professional footballer who plays as a striker or winger for South Shields.
+Lewis Peter Alessandra (born 8 February 1989) is an English former professional footballer who played as a striker or winger.

 He has played in the English Football League for Oldham Athletic, Morecambe, Plymouth Argyle, Rochdale, York City, Hartlepool United and Notts County and Carlisle United.
+The last full-team that Alessandra played for was South Shields who at the time were in the Northern Premier League.
+After leaving Shields, he played semi-professionally for Hyde United.

 Career

 Oldham Athletic

 Alessandra was born in Heywood, Greater Manchester.
 Along with his teammate Deane Smalley, Alessandra graduated from Oldham Athletic's youth system.
 He was a regular in the reserve squad, receiving a contract extension in the summer of 2008.
 The club awarded the youngster a three-year contract.

 On 20 October 2007, Alessandra made his first-team debut in a 1–1 draw versus Huddersfield Town, with his first start coming on 2 February 2008 in a loss to Swansea City.
 His first goal with the senior squad came at Boundary Park in a 3–1 win over Tranmere Rovers on 8 March 2008.
 On 26 April 2008, Alessandra scored his second league goal in the 87th minute versus Cheltenham Town, giving Oldham a 2–1 win.

 In Oldham's first match of the 2008–09 season, Alessandra scored Oldham's third goal in a 4–3 victory over Millwall.
 He scored his first senior hat-trick on 28 October, in a 3–0 victory over Scunthorpe United.

 At the beginning of the 2010–11 season, Alessandra was converted to a wide player for upcoming season by the new manager enabling him to play up front or on either wing.
 At the end of the campaign his contract expired and he was informed that he would not be offered a new one.